 Historic flooding occurred in mid-March 2019 across much of eastern Nebraska, resulting from heavy rain, snowmelt and ice jam break-ups.
 The Platte River was among 14 waterways to experience the greatest impact.
-Flood conditions resulted in some power outages in and around our wellfields and a temporary loss of water production capacity.
+Flood conditions resulted in power outages in and around Lincoln’s wellfields and led to a temporary loss of water production capacity.
 This triggered water use restrictions to be enacted for Lincoln Water System (LWS) customers to preserve the water supply.

 Timeline of Events

 Mayor Chris Beutler signed an emergency order enabling Lincoln Transportation and Utilities to escalate staffing and resources to further safeguard the City's wellfields near Ashland.